renuzit/gatelessgate/README.md

 **This project has been superseded by [Gateless Gate Sharp](https://github.com/zawawawa/GatelessGateSharp).
-I am just too busy and no longer able to provide support for the original Gateless Gate.**
+I am just too busy and no longer able to provide support for the original Gateless Gate.** - zawawa

 # Gateless Gate